Muhammad-Usman-DS/Student-Performance-ETL-Analytics/README.md

 - Courses that students selected to get admission to the institution
 - Student performance in different examinations they sat through

-Here is the ER-Diagram for the Relational Database System in place:
+Here is the ER Diagram for the Relational Database System in place:
 <img width="640" height="421" alt="Screenshot 2026-01-22 at 10 15 52 AM" src="https://github.com/user-attachments/assets/be6719ea-c4a7-4618-99a0-2bb05ef93aa8" />

 <img width="639" height="157" alt="Screenshot 2026-01-22 at 10 21 21 AM" src="https://github.com/user-attachments/assets/6c1aa270-e9b7-48ef-938b-69509587db0c" />